borntofrappe/borntofrappe/src/blog/a-most-feeble-svelte-app.md

 npm create svelte@latest app
 ```

-Or again a template offered by [vite](https://vitejs.dev/guide/#scaffolding-your-first-vite-project).
+Or again a template offered by [Vite](https://vitejs.dev/guide/#scaffolding-your-first-vite-project).

 ```bash
 npm create vite@latest app -- --template svelte
 ```

 Both instructions set up a robust environment which showers you from head to toe with features.
 Sometimes _too many_ features.
-Keep using vite and you'd be delighted to know just how little it takes for a working, Svelte app.
+Keep using Vite, however, and you'd be delighted to know just how little it takes for a running Svelte app of your own.

-## Step by step

 Create a folder.